Eggs: brown, seed-like, covered in a mud-coloured secretion to form an egg mass.

 The spotted lanternfly is native to Southern Asia, including China, India, Japan, and Vietnam.
 Recently, it has become a problematic invasive pest in South Korea.

 The first North American detection occurred in October 2014 in Pennsylvania, U.S.A.
-As of March 2017, quarantined areas exist within counties in Pennsylvania (see map).
+As of 2019, the spotted lanternfly has been detected in Delaware, Maryland, Massachusetts, New Jersey, New York and Virginia (see map).

 Due to the recent detection and limited distribution of SLF in North America, impacts have not been widespread.
 Feeding damage in PA from adults has been observed on Ailanthus and Salix, although no tree mortality has been reported.
 Literature from Korea reports that the nymphs do the most damage, feeding on and destroying grape vines and other hosts en masse.
 In addition, due to SLF’s wide range of hosts during immature life stages, it has the potential to result in widespread damage on a broad range of species.

 In Pennsylvania where this pest has been detected, impacts on the economy are possible.
 The Pennsylvania Department of Agriculture (2014) stated that the spotted lanternfly “poses a significant threat to the state’s more than $20.5 million grape, nearly $134 million apple, and more than $24 million stone fruit industries.
 Pine and hardwood logging in Pennsylvania also accounts for $12 billion in sales.”